New community and leisure facility in Houghton Regis

 Will there be disabled facilities and changing places available for all?

 Yes, all changing areas offer flexibility for all users.
-Sport England guidance requires a provision of a combined accessible toilet and shower rooms for the use of disabled users – these are provided on both floors.
+Sport England guidance requires provision of a combined accessible toilet and shower room for the use of disabled users – these are provided on both floors.
 Changing areas are designed for wheelchair use to ensure suitable access.
 Two dedicated ‘Changing Places’ rooms will be provided: one in the wet change area, and one in the dry side.
 These facilities support users with an accessible changing environment.
 Both areas provide a generous change area in compliance with Changing Places guidance for individual disabled users or those with severe disabilities who require help from a carer.

 Do the approved plans include a pool hoist to ensure accessibility to the pool for all?